stephenyu/ColoredCal/README.md

 # Colored Calendar 🦀

-A fast, modern Rust implementation of an enhanced calendar tool that improves upon the standard Unix `cal` command with colored weekends and weekday-only display options.
+A fast, modern Rust implementation of an enhanced calendar tool that improves upon the standard Unix `cal` command with colored weekends, weekday-only display options, and flexible month viewing.

 ## Features